Review: DCS M2000-C by Razbam Simulations

 The quirks that come with a non-American aircraft.

-The lack of a targeting pod for your laser bombs.
+The lack of a targeting pod.

 The relatively steeper learning curve.